davidglevy/spark-itcase/README.md

 # spark-itcase
-Maven plugin which will connect to a server module to run Spark programs remotely during development and integration builds.
+Allow developers to remotely run Spark Jobs as part of their Maven build cycle and integration builds on build servers.

 # Use Cases
 The code here will satisfy the following use cases: